 Guide to the Document Shredding / Disposal Service in DCU

 Guide & Application Form for Individuals

 Under the legislation any individual may make a request to obtain a copy of their own personal data held by Dublin City University.
-These requests are known as 'Access Requests' or alternatively 'Subject Access Requests'.
-The guide at the link below explains in further detail how such a request may be made.
-Anyone who wishes to make a request should first of all review the guidance below and formally make the request using the application form provided.
+These requests can be made either verbally or in writing and are known as 'Access Requests' or alternatively as 'Subject Access Requests'.
+The guide at the link below explains in further detail how such requests may be made and in most cases no fee will apply.

 Guide for University Staff

 A separate guide for members of staff of the University who are handling an access request is provided below.
 Please note you must provide a valid staff login name and password to access the guide.

 Staff Guide to Subject Access Requests (Staff Access Only)